kairozu/kairozu.github.io/updates/_posts/2019-01-16-randomprojects.md

 imgwidth: 240
 tags: project code science japanese update
 ---
-These are various snippets of both technical and creative projects ranging from completed smaller projects to abandoned larger ones (most recent listed first).
-Most are one-off novelties, attempts at doing something a certain way (that may or may not have worked), or learn-as-I-go adventures.
+These are various snippets of technical, creative, and culinary projects ranging from completed smaller projects to abandoned larger ones (most recent listed first).
+Most are one-off novelties, attempts at doing something a certain way (that may or may not have worked), random arts and crafts, small notes that don't fit elsewhere, or learn-as-I-go adventures.

 <div class="spacerClear"></div>